eric-unc/eric-unc/README.md

 - 💬 Ask me about anything you want!
 - 📫 How to reach me: [my website](https://eric-unc.tech) has links to everywhere.
 - 😄 Pronouns: he/him/his
-- 🤷 A lot of the time information on me online is outdated.
+- 🤷 Frequently, information on me online is outdated.
 This profile picture is 5 years old; I am not as young and cute as I used to be and in fact, I have transformed into a goblin 👺.
 It is what it is!